-Students need a balance between study, leisure, co-curricular activities and paid work.
+Students need a balance between study, leisure, co-curricular activities, and paid work.
 Students will spend a large part of their lives in the workforce and while part-time paid work enables them to develop important skills, it must not be to the detriment of their personal development and academic attainment.
-Research has shown that more than 8 hours per week of part-time work will have a negative impact on academic results.
+Research shows that more than 8 hours per week of part-time work will have a negative impact on academic results.

 Students have a number of 'study periods' to enable them to work independently and undertake in-depth research inquiries.
-The Resource Centre is an excellent facility for extended learning and study.
-Every minute of extra time studying now will have an exponential benefit to their outcomes.
-The College also employs a number of specialist tutors.
+Our library is an excellent facility for extended learning and study.
+Every minute of extra time studying now will have an exponential benefit to student outcomes.
+The College also employs several specialist tutors.
 Students can have free access to private or small group tuition if they wish, either in their study periods or during break times.